Khululiwe/Capstone-Project_Trade-Balance-Forecasting/README.md

 ## 9. Conclusion and Future Work

+This project underscores the critical role of clean data and advanced models in understanding economic trends and making accurate forecasts.
-The analysis of trade balance and GDP data offers valuable insights into economic trends and dependencies.
-This project highlights the importance of clean data and robust models in economic forecasting.
+The analysis of trade balance and GDP data has provided valuable insights into economic dependencies and potential future trajectories.

 Future Work:

-Dynamic Updates: Incorporate real-time data for more up-to-date forecasting and analysis.
+- Dynamic Updates: Incorporate real-time data to enable up-to-date forecasting and improve decision-making.

-Advanced Econometric Models: Explore techniques like VAR (Vector Autoregression) for multivariate time series analysis.
+- Advanced Econometric Models: Explore models like VAR (Vector Autoregression) and structural equation modeling for multivariate time-series analysis.

-Scenario Analysis: Integrate scenario-based simulations to predict the impact of global events on trade and GDP.
+- Scenario Analysis: Develop simulations to assess the impact of global events (e.g., economic sanctions, trade agreements) on trade balance and GDP trends.

-Interactive Visualization: Develop dashboards for stakeholders to interactively explore the data and findings.
+- Interactive Visualization: Build user-friendly dashboards that allow stakeholders to interactively explore the data, forecasts, and insights for better engagement and communication.

+- By addressing these future work items, the project can achieve greater scalability and provide more impactful tools for economic analysis.

 ## 10. References